Jerboa-app/Flocks/README.md

-# Big Nuts Rise
+# Flocks

-A demo simulation of granular materials and a shaker, play with all the parrameters live!
+A demo of a few flocking models

 Uses C++ with SFML and OpenGL